FaiLuReH3Ro/data-collection-jobs-api/README.md

 🔗 Dataset Source: https://www.kaggle.com/promptcloud/jobs-on-naukricom

+> [!NOTE]
-> Note: The dataset in this notebook is modified.
+> The dataset in this notebook is modified.
 The original dataset is a CSV and is converted to JSON here.

 <h2>🌐 Using the Jobs API</h2>